shijunshen/markdown-notes/ielts.md

 The line graph compares …… in terms of ……

-company A produced …… ，while company B and C produced …… and …… respectively
+company A produced …… ， while companies B and C produced …… and …… respectively